 The result was a holster that kept the gun perpendicular to the ground, held slightly off the curvature of the body, much like an IDPA setup.
 The Askins would pull the grip in close to the body and cant the muzzle out to the side.

 The steel shank in the Jordan holster also prevented the holster from binding during the draw, whereas flimsy holsters–like the suede clip-on IWBs–try to stay with the gun when drawn.
-The form-fit of the Jordan also meant a more secure carry as well as a cleaner release when drawn.
+The form-fit of the Jordan also meant a more secure carry and a cleaner release when drawn.

 The forward cant and low-cut top allowed the muzzle to clear leather fast.
 The revolver’s trigger guard was completely exposed (completely contrary to current doctrine), and the gun is held away from the back portion of the holster, allowing the trigger finger to enter the guard as the draw is begun (also completely contrary to current doctrine).